brimigs/cash-app-guide/README.md

 anchor keys sync
 ```

-This command syncs the program's `declare_id!` pubkey with the program's actual pubkey.
+This syncs the program's `declare_id!` pubkey with the program's actual pubkey.
 It specifically updates the `lib.rs` and `Anchor.toml` files.

 ### Testing an Anchor Program